microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 # TypeScript 1.8 (upcoming)

+## Option to concatenate `AMD` and `System` modules into a single output file

+Specifying `--outFile` in conjunction with `--module amd` or `--module system` will concatenate all modules in the compilation into a single output file containing multiple module closures.

+## New compiler flag : `--allowSyntheticDefaultImports`

+When `--allowSyntheticDefaultImports` is specified, it indicates that the module loader performs some kind of synthetic default import member creation not indicated in the imported .ts or .d.ts.
+We infer that the default member is either the export= member of the imported module or the entire module itself should that not be present.
+System modules have this flag on by default.

+## `this`-based type guards

+TODO

 ## Prettier error messages from `tsc`

 We understand that a ton of monochrome output can be a little difficult on the eyes.